Dragon Rider (film)

-Dragon Rider (Drachenreiter), also known as Firedrake the Silver Dragon by Netflix, is a 2020 3D computer-animated fantasy film; while officially based on the 1997 novel of the same name by Cornelia Funke, the film takes influence from the How to Train Your Dragon series by Cressida Cowell, with its visuals and marketing based on that of the DreamWorks franchise.
+Dragon Rider (Drachenreiter), also known as Firedrake the Silver Dragon by Netflix, is a 2020 animated fantasy film; while officially based on the 1997 novel of the same name by Cornelia Funke, the film takes influence from the How to Train Your Dragon series by Cressida Cowell, with its visuals and marketing based on that of the DreamWorks franchise.
 The film was due to be released in theatres on 6 August 2020, but due to the COVID-19 pandemic, the film release was postponed until 1 October 2020.

 Netflix acquired global distribution rights to the film, and it was released on the streaming platform on 10 September 2021.

 Premise

 Firedrake is a young silver dragon, who has had enough of constantly having to hide in a wooded valley.
 He wants to show the older generations of dragons that he is a real dragon.
 When humans are about to destroy his family's very last refuge, Firedrake secretly sets off on an adventurous journey with Sorrel a bad-tempered cat-like forest brownie.
 He wants to find the "Rim of Heaven", the dragons' mysterious haven.
-On their quest, Firedrake and Sorrel encounter Ben, an orphan and stray, who claims to be a dragon rider.
+On their quest, Firedrake and Sorrel encounter Ben, an orphanned teenager who claims to be a dragon rider.
 While Ben and Firedrake make friends quickly, Sorrel becomes increasingly distrustful and tries her best to get rid of the orphan at every opportunity.
-But the unlikely trio have to learn to pull together, because they are being hunted by Nettlebrand, an evil dragon-eating monster which was created by an alchemist with the aim of tracking down and destroying every dragon on Earth.
+But the unlikely trio have to learn to pull together, because they are being hunted by Nettlebrand, a monster created by an alchemist with the aim of tracking down and destroying every dragon on Earth.